2024 Guide To Traveling with Parkinson’s Disease

 Plan Your Medications

-Talk to your doctor to carefully walk through your travel schedule to ensure your bases are covered.
+Talk to your doctor to review your travel schedule carefully and ensure your bases are covered.
 Then, follow these tips to stay stress-free:

-• Keep all medications in their original containers with the labels affixed.
+• If possible, keep all medications in their original containers with the labels affixed.
+Having medications in pill cases and keeping a list of your medications handy is also a great alternative.

-• Store your medications in a carry-on, so you don’t have to worry if your luggage gets lost, destroyed, or delayed.
+• Store your medications in a carry on bag so you don’t have to worry if your luggage gets lost, destroyed, or delayed.

 • Ensure your medication list is up-to-date with your doctor’s name and number.
 You also want all names, including generic and name brands, as well as dosage and frequency.